fabiommendes/sidekick/docs/lazy.rst

 Proxy and deferred objects
 ==========================

-Sidekick also provides two similar kind of deferred objects: :cls:`sidekick.Deferred` and :cls:`sidekick.Delayed`.
+Sidekick also provides two similar kind of deferred objects: :mcs:`sidekick.Deferred` and :mcs:`sidekick.Delayed`.
 They are both initialized from a callable with arbitrary arguments and delay the execution of the callable until the result is
 needed: